-Tucked away between Atlanta and Savannah, Milledgeville has transformed into a winter wonderland.
-Enjoy a range of activities like taking a brisk walk through pines and meadows, touring the Old Governor’s Mansion, shopping for something cozy, and warming up with a cup of hot cocoa.
+Tucked away between Atlanta and Savannah, Milledgeville's winter season is a time of frosty beauty.
+Enjoy a range of activities like taking a brisk walk through pines and meadows, touring Georgia's Old Governor’s Mansion, shopping for something cozy, and warming up with a cup of hot cocoa.
 Check off our bucket list as you go!

 ___Bundle Up & Take a Walk

 Stroll through our Historic District and learn our town's history.
 Take a self-guided historic walking tour and immerse yourself in the beautiful architecture of over 40 of our Antebellum homes and history-filled stories.
 Brochures are available at the Visitor's Center located at 200 West Hancock Street.
 If you are interested in a nature walk, Milledgeville has a variety of stunning trails for visitors to bike, walk or jog along.

 ___Grab a Cup of Warm Coffee or Cocoa

 After a long stroll through nature, warm up with a delicious cup of fresh, roasted coffee or cocoa.
 Pop in Morning Grind, Milledgeville's newest coffee shop, for an espresso.
 In downtown, Blackbird Coffee offers baked goods, in-house roasted coffee, and other tasty treats.
 They serve rich hot chocolate and mint hot chocolate for those looking for something sweet.
 Enjoy your beverage with a scone or a pastry from either shop while cozied up on one of their couches.